 Further information

-This can be a stressful time for your child and the whole family, including other children.
 If your child’s haematuria is due to a more serious kidney problem, your doctor or nurse will give you more information.
 If you have any concerns or need additional support, speak with your doctor or nurse.